ishwarbb/few-software-engineering-projects/project-3/README.md

 - **Performance Viewpoint**: Analyzes system performance metrics and optimization strategies.

 ### Conclusion
-The architectural design of Model Hive emphasizes modularity, security, and performance, enabling a robust platform for ML model management.
+The architectural design of ModelHub emphasizes modularity, security, and performance, enabling a robust platform for ML model management.
 By leveraging microservices and strategic storage solutions, the project aims to provide a scalable and user-friendly environment for machine learning experimentation and exploration.